 Please note the following:

-- Closing date for all MAs is 31 May.
+- Closing date for all MAs is Wednesday 26 July 2023.
 Any subsequent applications will be considered only if there are vacancies following consideration of earlier applications.

 Graduate Studies Office News & Information

 Students pursuing Masters and Doctoral programmes with our department are encouraged to apply for funding from the university or external funding agencies, and receive mentoring in their preparation of applications.

 The M.Litt in History is awarded on the basis of a major thesis, normally completed by the end of the two-year programme.
 Students are also required to successfully complete a number of taught modules.

 The award of the PhD is based entirely on a major thesis and students are also required to complete a substantial number of taught modules.
 The duration of the programme is normally four years.

 Applicants wishing to undertake a research degree are usually required to have a primary degree or equivalent in History or in a cognate discipline.
 The minimum admission requirement for the M.Litt is a 2:1 Honours in the BA or equivalent.
 For the PhD, it is either a First Class Honours BA or a 2:1 Honours in an MA or equivalent degree.